ArianeMora/KIRP_HIRA/README.md

 ## Reproducibility:
 Data processing and download can be found in `KIRP_DNAMethyaltion.ipynb`, this also contains individual statistical tests between genes of interest for both DNA methylation and RNAseq data.
+The notebooks run at the time of analysis can be found at: https://arianemora.github.io/KIRP_HIRA/

 Code for the R analysis can be reproduced by following the script in `KIRP_type2.rmd` and `KIRP_type2_FHdeficient.Rmd`.
 These include a DESeq2 analysis and visualisations of the most variable genes.